p-rivero/ReChess/docs/GameProtocol.md

 If one of the players detects an illegal move, the game is canceled and the backend deletes the game document.
 This means that a malicious player could cancel a game at any time, but detecting this is trivial (since no games should ever get canceled, both players will immediately be suspicious and should be investigated).

-## Success case
+## Success scenario

 ![Sequence diagram of a successful move played](img/game.webp)

-## Failure case
+## Failure scenario

-It's the same as the success case, except that on one of the calls to `validateHistory()` (messages 3, 6, 9 and 12), the client detects an illegal move and calls the cloud function `cancelGame`.
+It's the same as the success scenario, except that on one of the calls to `validateHistory()` (messages 3, 6, 9 and 12), the client detects an illegal move and calls the cloud function `cancelGame`.